Deals

 What it does:

 Technically, vitamin D is a hormone.
-There’s been a groundswell of scientific studies that prove it might be one of the most essential nutrients for well-being.
+Scientific studies that suggest it might be one of the most essential nutrients for well-being.
 Case in point?
-It may up your mood , and over time can help reduce the symptoms of clinical depression.
+It may also support your mood.*

 How to get it:

 There are basically three sources of vitamin D: sunlight, food, and supplements.
 The easiest and most effective way for our bodies to produce it is through regular sun exposure (with SPF, of course!)
 Very few foods are natural sources of vitamin D—fatty fish, fish liver oil, beef liver, some cheeses, and egg yolks are the best options.
-Milk is often fortified with a small amount, as are some breads and cereals.
+Milk and non-dairy milk alternatives are often fortified with vitamin D.

-Because it’s so hard to get enough vitamin D through our food (unless you’re one of the rare people who takes a dose of cod liver oil daily), there are tons of supplements available in different formulations.
+Because it’s so hard to get enough vitamin D through our food (unless you’re one of the rare people who takes a dose of cod liver oil daily), there are many supplements available in different formulations.
 Your doctor can help you find the appropriate dosage for your needs.

 Read our full guide to vitamin D here.